RedSoutherly/redsoutherly.github.io/_notes/Public/ARStudentship/Summer Wrap-up - Partial Pipeline.md

 :---:|:---:
 ![](/assets/img/studentship/IE221695_mask.png) | ![](/assets/img/studentship/IE221695_inpainted.png)

 This pipeline is intended to carry on and isolate the building from the image, analyse its geometry, and create a 3D model of the buildings visible facades.
-This is then to by used as content for augmented reality applications, as [demonstrated](https://tommyhasselman.com/posts/Update-2-Milestone-Reached) at the start of this project.
+This is then to be used as content for augmented reality applications, as [demonstrated](https://tommyhasselman.com/posts/Update-2-Milestone-Reached) at the start of this project.

 ## Using the partial pipeline